Calico Mountains (California): Features

 Calico Ghost Town is located in the Yermo Hills (Calico Hills) at the western edge of the Calico Mountains, north of Yermo.

 The Calico Early Man Site is a Paleo-Indians lithic workshop for Stone tools and a simple quarry archaeological site in the mountains also.

+Architectural stone

+Stone from the Calico Mountains was used in the interior of the 1968 Volcano House at nearby Newberry Springs.